Questions and answers about the offer to Banco Sabadell shareholders

 Impact of the transaction

-- BBVA’s Extraordinary Shareholders’ Meeting held on July 5th, 2024 overwhelmingly approved the capital increase needed to cover the share exchange offered to Banco Sabadell shareholders, with 96 percents votes in favor.
+- Earlier, BBVA’s Extraordinary Shareholders’ Meeting held on July 5, 2024 overwhelmingly approved the capital increase needed to cover the share exchange offered to Banco Sabadell shareholders, with 96 percent of votes in favor.
 This was one of the conditions established in the offer.
-This support from BBVA shareholders increased to 97.6 percent¹³ in BBVA’s Ordinary Shareholders’ Meeting on March 21st, 2025.
+This support from BBVA shareholders increased to 97.6 percent¹³ in BBVA’s Ordinary Shareholders’ Meeting on March 21, 2025.

 - The next steps needed are:

-- The approval of the Spanish Competition authority (CNMC), which will communicate its decision to the Ministry of Economy, Trade and Business.
-The Ministry may refer the matter to the Council of Ministers within 15 working days.
-In this case, the Council of Ministers will have one month to assess the transaction, based on criteria other than the protection of competition.
+- The decision of the Ministry of Economy, Trade and Business to refer or not the matter to the Council of Ministers within 15 working days, starting from May 5, 2025.
+In this case, the Council of Ministers will have one month (calendar days) to assess the transaction, based on criteria other than the protection of competition.

 - The approval of the Spanish financial markets regulator (CNMV).